metalsoft-io/terraform-provider-metalcloud/README.md

   allow_data_loss = true

   //This is important to ensure that deploys happen after everything else.
-If you need to add or remove resources dinamically
+If you need to add or remove resources dynamically
   //use either count or for_each in the resources or move everything that is dynamic into a module and make this depend on the module depends_on = [
     metalcloud_instance_array.cluster,